Titan (cancelled Blizzard Entertainment video game): Development

+Media coverage

+Early media discovery and reporting about Titan put pressure on the team.
+Internet users had deduced that Blizzard was working on a "next-gen MMO" as early as 2007, which Blizzard confirmed was not related to WoW; later, in 2008, Activision Blizzard's management including Bobby Kotick and Mike Morhaime affirmed there was a new game in the works.
+Leaked development schedules for Titan emerged in November 2010, with a targeted 2013 release date.

 At the 2010 Spike Video Game Awards, Blizzard co-founder Frank Pearce told gaming blog Destructoid that the studio had begun talking about the title as a recruitment tool.
 Morhaime spoke of the game in broad terms during a panel discussion at the 2011 D.I.C.E.
 Summit.
 He said that the company had its most experienced MMO developers working on the project.
 He explained that they were using lessons from the years of working on World of Warcraft, and he also emphasized the significance of players gaming with people they know as opposed to strangers.
 Morhaime believed that World of Warcraft and Titan, upon its release, would be able to co-exist on the market.
 He had made a similar statement in 2008 when he told Wired magazine that the game would be so different that it would not compete.

 In an interview with Gamasutra in March 2011, Sams revealed that the game was playable and laid out a vision for the project to "still be growing strong" in ten, fifteen or twenty years, having "set a new mark in the industry."
 By September 2012, development had grown from small teams focusing on concepts to a team of over 100 people and Blizzard vice president of game design Rob Pardo said that the game was "in the middle of development", noting that it would be a "very big project that's got a long ways to go".